 Be Safe With Pasteurized Juice

 Orange juice, prune juice or grapefruit juice may be some of your best options to enjoy while you are pregnant.
-Orange juice is a good source of vitamin C, potassium and folate, and some brands are even fortified with calcium.
-Prune juice provides iron, which is an important nutrient in pregnancy, and dietary fiber, which may help relieve constipation.
+Orange juice is a good source of vitamin C, potassium and folate, and some brands are even fortified with calcium, which is important for bone health for both you and your baby.
+Prune juice provides iron, which is an important nutrient in pregnancy, and dietary fiber, which may help relieve constipation, a common issue during pregnancy.
 Grapefruit juice is relatively low in calories compared to other fruit juices and contains potassium, vitamin C, beta-carotene and antioxidants.

 Don't Go Overboard

 While juice can certainly be a healthy part of your pregnancy diet and may even help you get the nutrients your body needs, you don't want to overdo it.
 Most fruit juices contain more than 100 calories per 8 ounces, which can add up quickly.
 Whole fruit gives you vitamins and minerals, and has less sugar and more fiber than juice.
+It also keeps you feeling full longer, which may help prevent excessive weight gain.
 If you have gestational diabetes, it is especially important to drink juice in moderation because of its carbohydrate content that can significantly affect blood sugar levels.

 - BabyMed: Is it Safe to Have Fruit Juice During Pregnancy